microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 Common configurations of all Maven Plugins for Azure can be found [here](../docs/common-configuration.md).

-The maven plugin supports two kinds of configurations V1 (default) and V2.
+The maven plugin supports two kinds of configurations V2 and V1 (deprecated).
 Specify the configuration `<schemaVersion>V2</schemaVersion>` to use the V2 configuration.
-The configurations of the region, the Web App runtime and the deployment are different in V1 and V2.
+The configurations of the region, the Web App runtime and the deployment are different in V2 and V1.
 The common basic settings of the configuration are listed in the following table.

 Property | Required | Description | Version